What 30 Days of Intentional Content Can Do

 Thompson Palm Springs

-Before a single post went up, we spent weeks building the foundation.
+Before a single post went up, weeks were spent building the foundation.
 Brand strategy, visual identity, voice guidelines, content architecture, competitive positioning — all of it had to be locked before a single caption was written.
 The visual direction wasn't just "cinematic desert."
-It was a deliberate decision about what Thompson needed to feel like versus every other hotel in Palm Springs posting the same pool shot.
+It was a deliberate decision about what the property needed to feel like versus every other hotel in Palm Springs posting the same pool shot.
 Warm, high-contrast, design-forward — but more importantly, specific.
 Imagery that made the property feel lived-in rather than documented.
-A 60/30/10 content split between brand positioning, social proof, and direct conversion.
-A rule that every post had to answer one question before it went up: would someone see this and think, I want to be there?
+A rule that every post had to pass before it went live: would someone see this and think, I want to be there — and would they share it?
 Most didn't make the cut on the first draft.

 Lola Rose